Elon Musk's push to put Tesla tech on your roof begins in April

 The tiles, which appear transparent to the sun, but opaque to the human eye operate with 98% efficiency compared to a regular solar panel.

-So, your home can look like everyone else’s on the block, whole you’ll enjoy a much reduced energy bill.
+So, your home can look like everyone else’s on the block, while you’ll enjoy a much-reduced energy bill.

 Musk has also promised getting the entire roof done will cost less than a regular old house-covering affair.